-August 31, 2023
+August 31, 2024

-The AFA Private Credit Fund (the "Fund") (formerly known as the AFA Multi-Manager Credit Fund), is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closedend management investment company.
+The AFA Private Credit Fund (the "Fund"), is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
 The Fund operates as an interval fund pursuant to Rule 23c-3 of the Investment Company Act and has adopted a fundamental policy to conduct quarterly repurchase offers at net asset value ("NAV").
 The Fund operates under an Agreement and Declaration of Trust dated January 26, 2021 (the "Declaration of Trust") as may be amended from time to time.
 Alternative Fund Advisors, LLC serves as the investment adviser ("AFA" or the "Investment Manager") of the Fund.
 The Investment Manager is an investment adviser registered with the Securities and Exchange Commission (the "SEC") under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 The Fund has elected to be treated as a regulated investment company (a "RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
 Aon Investments USA Inc. ("Aon Investments") and the Atrato Consulting ("Atrato") division of F.L.
 Putnam Investment Management Company, Inc. ("F.L.
 Putnam") serve as sub-advisers to the Fund (each a "Sub-Adviser" and, together with the Investment Manager, the "Advisers").